macgamer22/Pacman/README.md

 How to RUN Instruction:

 Download and extract the file.

-Download and extract the file.
-Run index.html, preferrably chrome broswer.
+Run index.html, preferrably chrome browser.

 ==================================================================

 Future Improvements: